AI-summer-club/Lab-5-Notes-Coding-with-Google-Teachable-Machine/teachable-machine-lab-markdown.md

     - TensorFlow.js: Use in your browser.
     - SavedModel/Code: Load and run with TensorFlow.
     - Upload: Get a shareable link.

+### Present Your Model To Your Lab Techs for Full Credit

 ### Optional Tasks (Integrating Exported Model):